on this page

-Talk to us if you’re concerned about your safety.
-You can call us on your regular payment line.
-If you’re an Aboriginal or Torres Strait Islander person, you can call our Centrelink Indigenous Call Centre on 1800 136 380.
+If you want to speak to someone in your language, call our Multilingual Phone Service.
+If you’re an Aboriginal or Torres Strait Islander person, you can call our Centrelink Indigenous Call Centre.

 To access 24/7 counselling and support, call 1800RESPECT on 1800 737 732.